francesctr4/Ymir-Engine/README.md

 ### Additional Instructions

-- The Resource Manager is not finished for this delivery, although you can find the source files in progress (Resources classes and Importers).
+- The Resource Manager is not finished, although you can find the source files in progress (Resources classes and Importers).
 This means that all the loading of the meshes is being done by Assimp using the Assets file (it will take some time to start the engine).

 - The Scene Loading and Saving currently only loads and saves the GameObject structure of the scene and the editor camera position.